loda-lang/loda-programs/programs/oeis/list6.md

 * [A314151](http://oeis.org/A314151) ([L32 program](314/A314151.asm)): Coordination sequence Gal.6.621.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314157](http://oeis.org/A314157) ([L10 program](314/A314157.asm)): Coordination sequence Gal.6.623.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314161](http://oeis.org/A314161) ([L20 program](314/A314161.asm)): Coordination sequence Gal.4.140.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A314163](http://oeis.org/A314163) ([L19 program](314/A314163.asm)): Coordination sequence Gal.5.301.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314164](http://oeis.org/A314164) ([L11 program](314/A314164.asm)): Coordination sequence Gal.5.302.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314165](http://oeis.org/A314165) ([L11 program](314/A314165.asm)): Coordination sequence Gal.5.307.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314167](http://oeis.org/A314167) ([L11 program](314/A314167.asm)): Coordination sequence Gal.6.638.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.